Pediatric Cardiac Catheterization

-Cardiac catheterization helps doctors diagnose and treat heart conditions without surgery.
+Pediatric cardiac catheterization helps doctors diagnose and treat heart conditions without surgery in children.
 We insert a catheter – a thin, flexible, hollow tube – into a blood vessel and gently guide it to the heart.
-We use imaging to help “see” and record information about the blood vessels and the heart.
+We use cardiac imaging to help “see” and record information about the blood vessels and the heart.
+For helpful information about the procedure, download Preparing for Your Child's Cardiac Catheterization.

 For many years, doctors have used cardiac catheterization for diagnosis.
 The procedure helps us evaluate congenital heart defects, check for heart valve problems, locate blocked blood vessels and measure the blood pressure inside the heart.